ArmedPirate/CollaborationRaces/Races of the Jungle.md

 >- You no longer must complete a short or long rest to use your ***poisonous skin*** trait again.
 >- Choose one of the following colors: Green, Blue, Purple, Red, Orange.
 Gold.
 In addition to being poisoned, creatures that fail the Constitution saving throw are subjected to the affects of the Grung Poison of the specified color as detailed in *Volo's Guide to Monsters*, pg.
 156 win the Variant: Grung Poison sidebar.

 ## Half-Fey
 Half-fey come into the world from a fey creature taking interest in a beautiful humanoid.
 While the relationships are normally lustful and fleeting, they  occasionally result in the birth of a half-fey.
 These lost souls are stuck between the world of the fey and the mundane life of man.

-Your heritage can optionally result in a racial quirk detailed in your subrace.
+One trait almost all share is their captivating beauty.

 ### Half-Fey Traits

 ***Ability Score Increase.*** Your Charisma score increases by 2 and your Wisdom score increases by 1.

 ***Alignment.*** Heritage to the feywild largely lends creatures innate drive to focus around chaos.
 Half-fey typically have wild mood shifts like the seasons and can vary in alignment.

 ***Size.*** Half-fey are slightly smaller than humans.
 They average around 5 feet in height.
 Your size is Medium.

 ***Speed.*** Your base walking speed is 30 feet.

 ***Fey Ancestry.*** You have advantage on saving throws against being charmed, and magic can not put you to sleep.

 ***Naturally Charming.*** You have proficiency in the Persuasion skill.